MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # Xbox One Multiplayer Session Directory

-This topic provides an overview of multiplayer session creation using the new Xbox One Multiplayer Session Directory (MPSD) service.
-The paper is directed primarily toward Xbox One title developers who submit their session templates directly to Xbox Development Portal (XDP).
+This article provides an overview of multiplayer session creation using the new Xbox One Multiplayer Session Directory (MPSD) service.

+This article is directed primarily toward Xbox One title developers who submit their session templates directly to Xbox Development Portal (XDP).
 The MPSD service can be configured with Partner Center as well, but is not focused on in this article.

-It is intended to familiarize them with terms and concepts associated with MPSD configuration, usage, and troubleshooting of multiplayer sessions.
+This article covers MPSD configuration, usage, and troubleshooting of multiplayer sessions.

 ## Revision summary

 The client-side XSAPI (Xbox Services API) libraries currently use contract version 104 when communicating to the MPSD services.
 This version of the document updates the session template schema to contract version 107, which is the latest contract version supported by the MPSD services.
 The changes between version 104 and 107 are summarized in the section entitled [Contract schema update](#_Contract_schema_update).

 Note that templates that were written for contract version 104 will need to be updated if they are republished as 107.
 However, the services are backward-compatible so you can continue to use the current libraries, which will be updated in a future XDK release.

 The previous revision of this document updated information regarding server sessions and added a new section about Xbox Live Service APIs and RESTful service calls.
 In addition, the table found in the Query for Session State Information section was updated and the Quality of Service (QoS) Templates section was revised.

 ## Introduction

 On Xbox One, a multiplayer session is a secure document that lives in the cloud on the Multiplayer Session Directory (MPSD), and this document represents a group of people playing a game.
 Specifically, multiplayer sessions have the following qualities:

 -   Each session has a unique URI.